 The proliferation of legal requirements (law and regulation) governing the financial relationships between medical product companies and the doctors who order their products has led to what can only be described as a tangled mess.
 Many device companies have had to add personnel, or employ expensive consultants in order to have a hope of complying.

-This webinar will describe the regulatory and business requirements for Excel spreadsheets, using examples from FDA recommendations.
-It will then cover the design and installation of those Excel Spreadsheets, to ensure the integrity of the data, and will discuss how to ensure 21 CFR 11 compliance during the development, installation and maintenance of a spreadsheet application.
+This 90 minutes presentation will also cover the design and installation of those Excel Spreadsheets, to ensure the integrity of the data, and will discuss how to ensure 21 CFR 11 compliance during the development, installation and maintenance of a spreadsheet application.

 Prior to introduction of a new device, or even a modified design for an existing device, a systematic process must be followed.
 This process must ensure that all requirements are met.
 A firm's design control process must meet all regulatory requirements, but at the same time not be so unwieldy as the present a barrier to timely market introduction.

-This webinar will provide a detailed discussion of understanding the definition of a combination product, the categories of combination products, how combination products are reviewed, how to assemble a request for designation (RFD) and how to work with FDA when submitting applications for combination products.
-To do this it will reference the extensive information provided by FDA's Office of Combination Products.
+This session covers an understanding and definition of a combination product, the categories of combination products, how combination products are reviewed, how to assemble a request for designation (RFD) and how to work with FDA when submitting applications for combination products.

 The FDA's "Guidance for Industry: Quality Systems Approach to Pharmaceutical cGMP Regulations", Part D (Evaluation Activities), #2 (Conduct Internal Audits) establishes as an FDA recommendation that "A quality systems approach calls for audits to be conducted at planned intervals to evaluate effective implementation and maintenance of the quality system and to determine if processes and products meet established parameters and specifications."